usnistgov/5gdeploy/scenario/20230817/trafficgen.md

 ## ns-3 3GPP HTTP application

 [ns-3 3GPP HTTP applications](https://www.nsnam.org/docs/release/3.35/models/html/applications.html) simulate web browsing traffic based on a commonly used 3GPP model in standardization.
-See `5gdeploy/docker/ns3http/README.md` for more explanation on how this container works and its optional command line flags.
+See [ns3http Docker image README](../../docker/ns3http/README.md) for more explanation on how this container works and its optional command line flags.

 ```bash
 # define variables